Diseases & Conditions > Heart Disease

 Remember, moderation is the key.
 More than two drinks per day can raise blood pressure, and binge drinking can lead to stroke.
-People who drink heavily on a regular basis have higher rates of heart disease than either moderate drinkers or nondrinkers.
+People who drink heavily on a regular basis have higher rates of heart disease than moderate drinkers or nondrinkers.

 Aspirin.
 The research on aspirin is promising.
 Aspirin may help to both prevent heart attacks in older healthy women and treat heart attacks in women who have already had them.

 Aspirin also reduces the chances that women who have already had a heart attack or stroke will have, or die from, another one.
 If taken quickly, aspirin may also increase the chances of survival after a heart attack.
 The AHA guidelines for women recommend that women who are at high risk of coronary heart disease take a daily aspirin (or clopidogrel, brand name Plavix, if they can't take aspirin).
 Discuss this option with your doctor.
 In addition, the AHA 2011 updated guidelines for women state that routine low-dose aspirin therapy may be considered in women age 65 or older, regardless of their risk of cardiovascular disease, if blood pressure is controlled and the benefit for ischemic stroke and heart attack prevention is likely to outweigh the risk of gastrointestinal bleeding or hemorrhagic stroke.